mat007/dph-framework/persona-champions.md

 When first creating the [Developer Personas](developer-personas.md), it is often helpful to provide infrastructure owners with some basic information about how that persona does work.
-A persona champion produces and maintains a document that ansnwers the questions, "What is the most common workflow that a developer has, in this persona?
+A persona champion produces and maintains a document that answers the questions, "What is the most common workflow that a developer has, in this persona?
 What tools do they use as part of this workflow, and how do they use them?"